 You don’t really require a large truck or SUV.
 If you (and your budget) is more comfortable with a compact car, you shouldn’t experience any significant difficulties.

 However, my recommendation for the most comfortable vehicle for a Vancouver to Banff road trip would be a mid-size vehicle (similar to a Toyota Camry or Honda Accord) with enough interior room for comfort and enough power to easily pass slower trucks on mountain roads.
+After all, the distance from Vancouver to Banff National Park is great and it’s better to be comfortable and confident.

 What to Bring on a Vancouver to Banff Road Trip